 Room… Read more »

 Decorating for Halloween will never die out in this house.
 I’m not quite sure whether we have more Halloween decorations or Christmas decorations.
 It’s crazy.
 Every year I say I’m going to pair down and get rid of at least half of what we store.
 Now here we are again and I’m like a kid in a candy store.
 Out come all the decorations and I spend the evening arranging and primping them… Read more »

 It doesn’t have to cost a lot to bring the look of Fall into your home.
-You can easily and inexpensively get a festive look by adding seasonal colors to your current decor.
-Fall decorating with warm earthy hues in shades of orange, yellow, and red.
-These warm shades evoke the cozy feeling of the Autumn season.
+You can easily and inexpensively get an autumnal look by adding seasonal colors to your current décor.
+Fall decorating with warm earthy hues in shades of orange, yellow, and red evoke the cozy feeling of the season.
 Think about the leaves on the trees turning all of those beautiful tones.
-A soft woven afghan… Read more »
+When my Hydrangeas start to turn,… Read more »

 There are a few helpful rules when it comes to furniture placement and spacing.
 You want to create a feeling of coherence in a room but it is important not to overcrowd pieces.
 The flow of a room is critical for creating comfort as well as good aesthetics.
 Here are a few key tips to follow as you plan your furniture layout.

 There should be a minimum of 2 1/2 feet of space between the couch and other pieces… Read more »